Junge Frau erklärt

 To prepare for the consultation, you can find additional information, such as details on statutory care benefits or the health questionnaire, in the employee portal under the heading ‘Information on CareFlex Chemie’.

-Essentially, this involves analysing the employee’s personal circumstances and the resulting financial shortfall in care provision, as well as those of any family members who wish to be included in the cover.
-Following the consultation, which lasts around an hour, everyone can make arrangements for long-term care tailored to their individual needs.
+The aim is to analyse the employee’s personal circumstances and the resulting financial shortfall in long-term care provision, as well as that of any family members who wish to be included in the cover.
+Following the consultation, which lasts around an hour, everyone can make provisions for long-term care tailored to their individual needs.

 Once you’ve registered on the staff portal, you can log in.
 On the dashboard, there’s an ‘Appointments’ tile.
 You can easily book consultation appointments there.
 So, 1. register, 2. log in, 3. book an appointment.

-- Sometimes the internet connection is lost or the connection is poor.
+4. Sometimes the internet connection is lost or the connection is poor.
 There can be various reasons for this.
 We have summarised the most common causes on page 2.
-We recommend using a LAN cable.
+We recommend using an Ethernet cable.
 This ensures a stable and good connection.

 Yes!
-All members who seek advice (including family members, provided they are members) will receive a care insurance policy from the IGBCE Bonus Agency, issued by the Johanniter organisation – which operates throughout Germany – worth 300 euros.
-This amount can be used either to choose any Johanniter service – such as domestic help or transport services – or for an on-site consultation.
+All members who seek advice (including family members, provided they are members) will receive a care insurance policy from the IGBCE Bonus Agency, issued by the Johanniter organisation, which operates throughout Germany, worth 300 euros.
+This amount can be used either to choose from a range of Johanniter services – such as domestic help or transport services – or for an on-site consultation.

 In addition, IGBCE members are entitled to free, expert care advice.

-The first-ever collective agreement-based supplementary care insurance scheme is a testament to the innovative collective bargaining policy in the chemical sector.
+The first collective agreement-based supplementary care insurance scheme of its kind is a testament to the innovative collective bargaining policy in the chemical industry.
 This means that it applies to employees covered by collective agreements in the chemical and pharmaceutical industries.
-Employers in this sector can also provide additional cover for non-collectively agreed employees and/or senior staff.
-Trainees are eligible upon being taken on and then without a waiting period.
+Employers in this sector can also take out additional insurance for non-collective agreement employees and/or senior staff.
+Trainees are eligible for cover upon being taken on and then without a waiting period.
 The cover also applies to people on parental leave, on a sabbatical and those on long-term sick leave.
 It is important that the person has been in employment for at least six months.
-Spouses and partners, children (with no age limit), as well as parents, parents-in-law and grandchildren can be insured privately as well.
-General exceptions: Those in need of care and people who have applied for care are not insurable.
+Spouses and partners, children (regardless of age), as well as parents, parents-in-law and grandchildren can be insured privately as well.
+General exceptions: Those in need of long-term care and those who have applied for long-term care are not insurable.

-Employers register their employees and pay the contributions for up to 12 months, depending on the duration of the parental leave.
+Employers register their employees and pay the contributions for up to 12 months, depending on the length of the parental leave.

-For the remainder of the parental leave, employees can continue the contract privately at an individual contribution rate or place it on hold.
+For the remainder of the parental leave, employees can continue the contract privately at an individual contribution rate or suspend it.
 Upon their return, employers re-register those on parental leave under the group contract.
 There is then no waiting period.

-This applies only to supplementary modules taken out privately.
+This applies only to privately taken-out supplementary modules.
 In this case, a 5% annual premium increase is scheduled every three years.
-You may object to this.
+It is possible to object to this.
 The increase ceases after the second consecutive objection.

 The contracts can be terminated at any time.

-CareFlex Chemie provides significant protection against financial risks in the event of a need for long-term care.
+CareFlex Chemie provides significant protection against the financial risks associated with the need for long-term care.
 This is in line with the concept of risk insurance, comparable to motor vehicle liability insurance.
-Like motor vehicle liability insurance, it covers potential financial risks in the event of an accident – but it does not refund any money to drivers who have not been involved in an accident.
+The latter also covers potential financial risks in the event of an accident – but does not reimburse accident-free drivers either.

-It is important to note that, in the event of a need for care, annual personal contributions of €28,932 (national average) must be made, for which all private savings must be used.
+It is important to note that, in the event of a need for care, an annual personal contribution of €28,932 (national average) must be made, for which all private savings must be used.
 CareFlex significantly reduces this heavy financial burden.

 The basic cover agreed under the collective agreement for employees, with a contribution of €33.65 per employee covered by the agreement, is funded entirely by the employer.
 An advisory board reviews annually whether the agreed contributions and benefits need to be adjusted.
 In this respect, CareFlex is now part of the collective bargaining policy.

-There are just under 600 care insurance plans on the market, all of which differ in the benefits they offer, in some cases significantly.
-Important to know: CareFlex is the first and so far only product where outpatient and inpatient benefits can be selected individually depending on the care level AND the level of cover.
+There are just under 600 long-term care policies on the market, all of which differ in the cover they offer, in some cases significantly.
+Important to note: CareFlex is the first and, to date, only product that allows you to choose outpatient and inpatient cover individually, depending on your care level AND the level of cover.
 Furthermore, the basic version does not require a medical assessment (for spouses/partners and children: only a shortened medical assessment during the promotional period), meaning that even those with severe disabilities can be insured.
-Furthermore, the supplementary modules can be cancelled at any time, with no waiting periods, and a premium waiver is agreed in the event of a care need (care levels 2 to 5).
+Furthermore, the supplementary modules can be cancelled on a daily basis, with no waiting periods, and a premium waiver is agreed in the event of a care need (care levels 2 to 5).
 It is therefore important to compare not only the price but also the benefits in detail.

-As with other insurance policies, such transfers are not possible.
+As is the case with other insurance policies, such transfers are not possible.
 However, during a consultation, policyholders can compare their existing policies with the new offer in terms of cover and premiums, and make adjustments if necessary.

 You are entitled to this benefit during periods of parental leave and care leave, as well as during unpaid leave (such as a sabbatical) for up to twelve months.
-The entitlement also applies during leave taken from the long-term leave account and in the event of prolonged illness (where sickness benefit is received for up to 72 weeks).
+The entitlement also applies during leave taken from the long-term leave account and in the event of prolonged illness (where you receive sick pay for up to 72 weeks).

 Yes, you are entitled to it, and your employer will register you.